AveekGoyal/gpt-powered-ai-finance-advisor/README.md

 **7. Open your browser and navigate to `http://localhost:3000`**

-You should now see the AI Powered FinanceGuru  application running with Next.js.
+You should now see the AI Powered FinanceGPT  application running with Next.js.

 ## Screenshots